-Figure 4 to paragraph (3) of this AD Runaway Stabilizer (E) (Required by EASA AD 2020-XXXX If uncommanded stabilizer movement occurs continuously or in a manner not appropriate for flight conditions: Recall: Firmly hold control column.
+Figure 4 to paragraph (3) of this AD Runaway Stabilizer (E) (Required by EASA AD 2021-0039) If uncommanded stabilizer movement occurs continuously or in a manner not appropriate for flight conditions:

+Recall:

+Firmly hold control column.
 Disengage autopilot if engaged.
-Disengage autothrottle if engaged.
+Disengage auto-throttle if engaged.
 Use the control column and thrust levers to control airplane pitch attitude and airspeed.
 Use main electric stabilizer trim to reduce control column forces.

+If the runaway stops after autopilot is disengaged, do not re-engage autopilot or auto-throttle; end of procedure.

+If the runaway continues after autopilot is disengaged, place both STAB TRIM cut-out switches to CUTOUT.

+If the runaway continues, grasp and hold stabilizer trim wheel.

+Reference:

-If the runaway stops after autopilot is disengaged, do not re-eng procedure. gage autopilot or autothrottle; end of If the runaway continues after autopilot is disengaged, place bo CUTOUT. th STAB TRIM cutout switches to If the runaway continues, grasp and hold stabilizer trim wheel.
-Reference: Trim the stabilizer manually.
-Notes: 1.
-A two-pilot effort may be used to correct an out of trim condition.
-Reducing airspeed reduces airloads on the stabilizer which ca trim.
+Trim the stabilizer manually.

+- 1. A two-pilot effort may be used to correct an out of trim condition. - 2.
+Reducing airspeed reduces air loads on the stabilizer which can reduce the effort needed to manually trim.
 Anticipate trim requirements.
-Do not re-engage autopil In addition to the normal descent, approach and landing checkli item: sts, complete the following deferred
+Do not re-engage autopilot or auto-throttle.

+In addition to the normal descent, approach and landing checklists, complete the following deferred item: